 This means that finding the right solution requires millions of hash operations per second to be performed across the entire network.
 The proof-of-work algorithm involves hashing the block header and generating a random number.
 For this, the cryptographic algorithm is generally used SHA-256, until you find a solution that fits a certain pattern.

 This whole process causes more powerful computing equipment to be created, such as FPGA,CPU, GPU o ASIC to generate enough solutions and to verify transactions.
 Thus, the difficulty of the network is adjusted to ensure that the speed of block generation.

 This whole process is not repeated in other protocols because their operation is different and they focus their ability to provide security in other less demanding mechanisms in energy and computational resources.

 Is the difficulty of mining variable and adapting to the competition in Bitcoin?

 Yes, the difficulty of mining in Bitcoin is variable and adapts to the competition that participates in the network.
 This mining difficulty is provided by an algorithm.
 This algorithm ensures that the difficulty has the ideal value, so that miners can produce a new block approximately every 10 minutes.

-If we observe this in an extreme scenario, where the price of Bitcoin falls to extremely low values, mining would not be profitable at all.
-So many miners would abandon the network.
-But since the difficulty is adjustable according to the hash power of the network at a given moment, it would decrease and adjust automatically.
-Thus opening the doors to smaller miners, who could, at least for a time, extract bitcoins again as at the beginning: from a desktop or laptop computer.
+If we look at this in an extreme scenario, where the price of Bitcoin falls to extremely low values, mining would not be profitable at all.
+So many miners would leave the network.
+But since the difficulty is adjustable according to the hash power that the network has at a given moment, it would decrease and adjust automatically.
+Thus opening the doors to smaller miners, who could, at least for a while, go back to extracting bitcoin as in the beginning: from a desktop or laptop computer.